DerekR0123/Midi-Keyboard/DEREK_ROSS.md

 ```
 <br>

 <b>Recursion</b> - This was implemented through a series of functions that are able to Recursively display the Notes from a part of song or the entire song.
-This was done using helper functions that take the Note Objects I created earlier and read them from the parts of the song or whole song that we formed.
-The ending result recursively displays the notes as output.<br>
+This was done by creating Lists and then recursively working our way down the Car and Cdr's of the list until we hit the end of the list (nil).
+There is also a few other examples of recursion in my program but I find this one to be the strongest.<br>
 Below is an excerpt of the code:<br>

 ```